 A practical guide for MYP supervisors: all four assessment criteria, process journal coaching, managing 20 projects at once, and a September-to-May timeline.

-The MYP Personal Project looks simple.
-Learners work alone for 25 hours in Year 10.
-They make a product and keep a journal, writing a report.
-Supervising projects for many learners is hard work.
-The IBO guide is very long (IBO, n.d.).
+The MYP Personal Project can look simple.
+In Year 10, learners work alone for 25 hours.
+They make a product, keep a journal, and write a report.
+For teachers, supervising many projects is still demanding, and the IBO guide is very long (IBO, n.d.).

 Key Takeaways